 If you’re planning on going to Bai Thom, consider a visit to Mot Island.
 During low tide (and most other times) you can walk to Mot Island via a rock wall connecting the island to Phu Quoc.
 While sea urchins make for a great snack at one of the local restaurants, stepping on one can ruin an otherwise enjoyable afternoon of snorkeling.
 Keep an eye out for these guys and consider wearing aqua socks to protect your feet.

 While Bai Thom is a bit off the beaten path, delicious seafood can be found at either Hang Duong Quan or Cay Vong Nem Resort.
 Rent a couple of scooters, grab your snorkeling gear, and discover one of Phu Quoc’s true treasures.

 An Thoi Archipelago

 The best dive spots on Phu Quoc Island can be found in the An Thoi Archipelago off Phu Quoc’s southern tip.
-The archipelago boasts a wide range of diving with areas containing an abundance of sea grass to gentle sloping coral reefs, diverse sea life, spectacular dive sites made up of house-sized boulders, and much more.
+The archipelago boasts a wide range of diving with areas containing an abundance of seagrass to gentle sloping coral reefs, diverse sea life, spectacular dive sites made up of house-sized boulders, and much more.

 Most dive sites are under 12 meters.
-There are also an abundance of snorkeling sites surrounding Phu Quoc Island.
+There is also an abundance of snorkeling sites surrounding Phu Quoc Island.
 Many tour companies offer snorkeling as part of their tour packages, however, if you want to experience the very best we recommend booking at least one day out on the sea with one of the island’s top dive operators.

 Diving in Phu Quoc will bring you face to face with a variety of fish and other sea life including beautiful nudibranch populations and bamboo sharks, yet, the most coveted encounter is one with the very few dugongs rarely seen around the island.